Myrtle rust Uredo rangelii on lophomyrtus ‘Black Stallion’

 Myrtle rust on a Melaleuca paperbark

-Early identification of this rust is vital for effective management and DPI should be notified immediately of all plants suspected of being infected with myrtle rust.
+Early identification of this rust is vital for effective management and DEPI should be notified immediately of all plants suspected of being infected with myrtle rust.

 Alternatively, you can take electronic photos of the suspect material and email to email@example.com together with a contact phone number.